 Makes roughly 1 1/2 cups.

-This recipe comes from Yamuna's Table, by Yamuna Devi.
+These slightly tart, citrus flavored soft flaky little delights come from Yamuna's Table by Yamuna Devi.
 This alluring collection of more than 200 thoughtful and unique recipes from a proven master of traditional Indian cuisine has occupied my attention of late.
-Inspired by the flavours of India, Ms. Devi experiments with ingredients common to North America and beyond.
+Inspired by the flavors of India, Ms. Devi experiments with ingredients common to North America and beyond.
 All of the selections are straightforward, but her elegant serving suggestions make this an essential cookbook for wowing dinner guests, yet perfectly suited as a book for everyday cooking.

 Slightly adapted from the original recipe to suit my cheesier, zestier preferences, I substituted heavy cream for skim milk, increased the amount of lime juice and cayenne and added a dash of cumin besides.